Tove-A/weather-forecast-charts/README.md

 Choose type:

 ```
-A .png file with the chart will be available in a folder within the forcast directory
+A .png file with the chart will be available in a folder within the forecast directory

 #### Humidity charts